gocd-contrib/docker-swarm-elastic-agent-plugin/README.md

 ## Building the code base

 To build the jar, run `./gradlew clean test assemble`

-## Is this production ready?

-We think so.
-We've been using it on https://build.gocd.org for a while now.
-You should know that this plugin terminates docker containers aggressively (within a minute or two of the agent being idle).

 ## Using your own docker image with elastic agents